 Barabba is what we would call ‘New Italian.’

-The restaurant’s chef, Marco Cappelletti, draws from the best Italian traditions but channels the spirit of food in Italy without sticking to a set script (or, in this case, set dishes).
-To accomplish this feat, Cappelletti procures ingredients from the best local sources and prepares his simple dishes with elegance.
+The restaurant’s chef, Marco Cappelletti, draws from the best Italian food traditions but channels the spirit of food in Italy without sticking to a set script (or, in this case, set of dishes).
+To accomplish this feat, Cappelletti procures ingredients from the best local sources and prepares his simple Italian dishes with a splash of Danish elegance.